yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

-A **Fullstack Developer** with strong focus on **Backend** and **Cyber Security Enthusiast**.
+A **Fullstack Developer** with strong focus on **Backend** and A **Cyber Security Enthusiast**.
 Mainly work in Go, Node.js, Next.js, React and Python environments with Microservices architecture.
 Had experience in doing Penetration Tests to 20+ web applications.
 Sometimes build / integrate Machine Learning models to make smarter security systems.

 ## Tech Stacks